FarahatOmar/RememberMe/README.md

 # RememberMe

-RememberMe is a web application that helps users manage and remember people's names, locations where they met, and unique details about them.
-This app is particularly useful for networking, social gatherings, or remembering contacts.
+Problem:
+I often struggle to remember the names of people I’ve just met, especially when some of them remember mine.
+I’ve found that this is a common issue, Recalling names can be challenging when we frequently encounter new individuals.

+Solution:
+I created the RememberMe App, which helps users store and recall names and unique details about each person, facilitating stronger connections.

 ## Table of Contents
 Project Overview